teamdigitale/dev-curriculum/design/02-hack.md

 Bootstrap Italia inherits all functionalities, components, mixins and gridsystem from Bootstrap 4, and adapts them to follow the [design guidelines for Italian Public Administrations web services](https://design-italia.readthedocs.io/it/stable/index.html).

+If you have followed the base exercise, you know how powerful this toolkit can be.
 With this activity you will learn how to hack and contribute on this toolkit.

 # Prerequisites